 Physiotherapy in musculoskeletal (MSK) disorders requires skills in examination, clinical reasoning, pain management, therapeutic exercise, manual therapy, and other physiotherapy modalities e.g. electrophysical therapies.
 Traditionally in physiotherapy education, these skills have been learned and practised in a classroom with the guidance of a physiotherapy teacher.
-In Finland, like all over the world, the COVID-19 pandemic changed everyday life very fast on March 15th 2020, when the government imposed special restrictions for the whole country and all aspects of life.
-Karelia UAS moved all activities into a remote mode and normally used teaching methods had to change quickly, also in the physiotherapy education.
-Karelia University of Applied Sciences (Karelia) has bachelor level physiotherapy education lasting 3,5 years with two intakes in a year.
-Physiotherapy student population is approximately 200 with ten physiotherapy teaching staff.
-Karelia is situated in eastern Finland and offers 21 degree programs, 16 bachelor and five at master level, in seven study fields to almost 4000 students. (www.karelia.fi/en).
+In Finland, like all over the world, the COVID-19 pandemic changed everyday life very quickly on March 15th 2020, when the government imposed special restrictions for the whole country and all aspects of life.
+Karelia University of Applied Sciences moved all activities into a remote mode and teaching methods in physiotherapy education had to change quickly.
+Karelia University of Applied Sciences (Karelia) has bachelor level physiotherapy programme lasting 3,5 years with two intakes in a year.
+The physiotherapy student population is approximately 200 with ten physiotherapy teaching staff.
+Karelia is situated in eastern Finland and offers 21 degree programsme, 16 bachelors, and five at the master level, in seven study fields that accommodate about 4000 students (www.karelia.fi/en).

 Flipped learning and flipped classroom are types of blended learning.
-According to Flipped Learning Network (2014), “Flipped Learning is a pedagogical approach in which direct instruction moves from the group learning space to the individual learning space, and the resulting group space is transformed into a dynamic, interactive learning environment, where the educator guides students as they apply concepts and engage creatively in the subject matter”.
+According to the Flipped Learning Network (2014), “Flipped Learning is a pedagogical approach in which direct instruction moves from the group learning space to the individual learning space, and the resulting group space is transformed into a dynamic, interactive learning environment, where the educator guides students as they apply concepts and engage creatively in the subject matter”.
 Flipped classroom refers to a pedagogical ideology where students are encouraged to study independently before contact lessons.
 Contact lessons are then used in applying knowledge and practice skills with the guidance of a teacher (Toivola, Peura & Humaloja 2017.)

 In the beginning there was…

-Independent work sessions were structured around preplanned learning tasks and students submitted evidence in different formats of their learning into the Moodle.
-Collaborate made it possible to divide the cohort in to smaller groups during the learning session.
+Independent work sessions were structured around preplanned learning tasks and students submitted evidence of their learning in different formats into Moodle.
+Collaborate made it possible to divide the cohort into smaller groups during the learning session.
 Students were encouraged and instructed to use Collaborate in individual group work.
-According to the students, staying in planned timetable helped them to organize their everyday life’s schedule and kept up the motivation to study.
-For teachers, it meant the chance to follow preplanned pedagogical manuscripts of the courses systematically.
+According to the students, staying in the planned timetable helped them to organise their everyday life schedule and kept up the motivation to study.
+For teachers, it meant the chance to follow pre-planned pedagogical manuscripts of the courses systematically.

 Remote teaching and learning

-In the beginning, the challenge of teaching and learning practical and manual skills needed in MSK physiotherapy was due to the restricted live video streaming, which was caused by the fear of system collapsing.
+In the beginning, the challenge of teaching and learning practical and manual skills needed in MSK physiotherapy was due to the restricted live video streaming, which was caused by the fear of the system collapsing.
 This meant that existing teaching materials had to be supplemented with photos, videos, and/or additional instructions, teacher-made or existing videos from the internet.
 Students were engaged in providing teaching materials and learning from each other.
-For assessing practical skills and getting feedback, students provided video-recordings demonstrating their manual therapy and mobilization techniques.
+For assessing practical skills and getting feedback, students provided video-recordings demonstrating their manual therapy and mobilisation techniques.

 Some students felt that it was easier to focus on learning in lessons online than during normal classes: “At home, I was able to focus better on listening.
 So, there were also positive aspects to remote teaching.”
 Some students wished that participation in some lessons remotely should be possible in the future as well because it gives students the freedom to choose a suitable place for studying.
 Students found that online lessons suited especially for theoretical topics but also that teachers were able to implement functionality to lessons.
 “Teaching was offered well and remote lessons were also functional.
 These could even be used in some form in the future.”

-The Importance of the Feedback
+The Importance of feedback

-Students uploaded their tasks and self-evaluations to the Moodle e-learning environment for the teacher to evaluate and the teacher gave written formative feedback for the students after each task.
+Students uploaded their tasks and self-evaluations to the Moodle e-learning environment for the teacher to evaluate and then the teacher gave written formative feedback for the students after each task.
 Students found this feedback meaningful and beneficial for their learning.
 Some students also felt that they received more feedback of their manual skills during the remote teaching period than in normal classes: “I would have liked to get more feedback of the manual skills in the class, but it was corrected when Corona struck and the teacher commented on the videos that were made about the manual skills.”
-For teacher’s perspective video-recording and reviewing helped students focusing on self-evaluation of practical skills and note the successful and correctable details.
-Self-evaluation is more difficult for students during the lessons.
+From the teacher’s perspective video-recording and reviewing helped students to focus on self-evaluation of practical skills and noted the successful and correctable details.
+Self-evaluation is more difficult for students during the face-to-face lessons.

 Teachers in MSK courses decided that they will give additional feedback to the students on their independent tasks and videos of the practical skills, which students perceived to be very helpful for learning: “The individual feedback from the teacher on the tasks was relevant and important.”
-It seems that especially written feedback is important to students.
+It seems that written feedback is especially important to students.
 Students felt that they received feedback of their theoretical and practical competence which encouraged them to study.
-Surprisingly during the remote teaching, the satisfaction with the amount of feedback was higher than normal: “The feedback from the teacher was extensive and rewarding.”
+Surprisingly, during the remote teaching, satisfaction with the amount of feedback was higher than normal: “The feedback from the teacher was extensive and rewarding.”

-Flipped Learning Network.
-2014.
-What Is Flipped Learning? https://flippedlearning.org/wp-content/uploads/2016/07/FLIP_handout_FNL_Web.pdf 2.6.2020.
+Flipped Learning Network (2014).
+What Is Flipped Learning?
+Retrieved from https://flippedlearning.org/wp-content/uploads/2016/07/FLIP_handout_FNL_Web.pdf 2.6.2020.

-Toivola, M., Peura, P. & Humaloja, M. 2017.
+Toivola, M., Peura, P. & Humaloja, M. (2017).
 Flipped Learning.
 Edita, Helsinki.